JPGibert/PNAS_Wieczynski_etal_2021/README.md

     a.
 Output from small-run model results used in Figures 5/S4 A & E-G (model_rawdata_small.csv)
     b.
 Output from large-run model results used in Figure (model_rawdata_large_empiricalTPCs.csv & model_rawdata_large_predictedTPCs.csv)
     Note: Large runs are computationally intensive (taking several hours on a typical personal computer)

+Graphics (/Graphics)
-5) All raw graphics outputs for figures (/graphics)
+1) Raw graphics outputs for figures

 Funding for this project: JPG’s Duke University startup funds and a U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Genomic Science Program under Award Number DE-SC0020362.